ths-rwth/smtrat/doc/markdown/04-modules.md

 of many different procedures to tackle, \eg \supportedLogics, each of them embedded in a module with uniform interfaces.
 These modules form the tools in the toolbox and it is dedicated to a user how to use them for solving an SMT formula.
-We provide a self-explanatory graphical user interface (GUI) for the definition of a graph-based strategy specifying which module(s) should be applied on which formula, taking into account the modules which were already involved.

-In Section @ref sec::strategy we have already introduced a strategy and in the following of this chapter we firstly give a brief introduction to the existing modules equipped with an estimation of their input-based performances and then illustrate how to use the GUI for composing a strategy.
+In Section @ref sec::strategy we have already introduced a strategy and in the following of this chapter we give a brief introduction to the existing modules equipped with an estimation of their input-based performances.

 ## Existing module implementation